 Good Decisions with Great Timing

 As the world was scrambling to build a digital presence (sometimes from scratch!), there were also organizations who were all set up to pivot in the face of the pandemic.
-A great example is one of our very own clients, Adrenaline Fundraising.
+A great example is one of our very own clients, Leading Edge Fundraising.

 by selling cookie dough, discount cards, tumblers, and other similar items.
 As you can imagine, the usual in-person events or door-to-door fundraisers were out of the question this year.

-Read the full story about Adrenaline Fundraising pivoting during COVID.
+Read the full story about Leading Edge Fundraising pivoting during COVID.

-Thankfully, Adrenaline Fundraising had started their digital transformation prior to this year.
+Thankfully, Leading Edge Fundraising had started their digital transformation prior to this year.
 In 2018, they began working with Far Reach to build a platform that added online fundraising capabilities to their services.
 Back then, this was not an

 emergency or an absolute necessity.
 However, they saw the potential online fundraising had and they acted quickly and strategically.